jensstein/oandbackup/FAQ.md

 It's somewhere on the [todo list](#is-there-a-roadmap--an-overview-of-features-planned-to-be-implemented) ...

-There are experimental savePreferences and loadPreferences tools in DevTools/tools that save and load the preferences.
-This does not include schedules and the global blocklist.
+There are experimental `savePreferences` and `loadPreferences` tools in `DevTools/tools` that save and load the preferences.
+NOTE: this does **not** include schedules and the global blocklist.

-Up to now you only have the possibility to (all the options are in preferences -> Tools):
+Up to now, you only have the possibility to (all the options are in preferences -> `Tools`):

 * Copy the APK of NB into the backup folder (useful to ramp up a new device)
 * Export/Import the schedules